A powerful tool for CEOs and brands that need to respond quickly and not lose themselves in the process.

 Every brand has a lifecycle.

-But because people think of the “lifecycle” as something that is part of some inevitable bell curve, it’s actually something else in reality.
+But because people think of the “lifecycle” as part of some inevitable bell curve, it’s something else in reality.

 - in a slump or demise

 - in a death spiral or